Oluwas3yifunmi/Analyzing_Deforestation_Pattern_Around_The_World/README.md

-# Analyzing_Deforestation_Pattern_Around_The_World
-There has been a trend of deforestation around the world, in this project i looked at the patterns of countries involved in deforestation and using this information would help to review deforestation policies within these countries.
+# Analyzing Deforestation Pattern Around The World
+## INTRODUCTION
+Across several nations around the world, there have been patterns in the rate of deforestation and several factors contribute to the cutting down of trees to make way for urbanization, agriculture etc. Some of these are quite beneficial to humans but this creates an unsafe ecosystem for humans to live in due to the depletion of the natural ecosystem which allows the intake of oxygen by humans.
+Working as a data analyst to analyse this pattern, some factors are put into consideration such as; Income group, and forest_area(SQKN=M).
+After exploiting the datase